The Be Good Tanyas: History

 The Be Good Tanyas formed in 1999 in Vancouver, British Columbia.
 Samantha Parton had been living on the road as a tree planter and wandering and making music, when she met Jolie Holland.
 The two began playing songs, including one called "Be Good Tanya", which had been written by a friend of Holland's.
 They added a mutual friend, Trish Klein, and Frazey Ford, who had been planting trees with Parton, joined the trio.
 They went on their first tour, opening for Bill Bourne.
-Holland left the group in 2000 but returned to contribute to their first album, Blue Horse.
+Holland left the band before the release of their debut album, Blue Horse, on which she appears prominently.

 In 2000, the Be Good Tanyas embarked on a North American tour that ran from Vancouver to New Orleans, before returning to BC to record Blue Horse, which was released in 2001.
 The record, described as a "simple yet provocative and enchanting collection of tunes", is said, in the same article, to have been recorded in a "run down shack on the outskirts of Vancouver...[which]...provided the perfect home for the Tanyas to spin their charming tales into songs".

 The group's second album, Chinatown, followed in 2003.
 Times Colonist noted in a review that the album represented the group's "well-earned...unblemished reputation for interpreting traditional folk songs and penning moving originals".
 Their third album, Hello Love, was released on October 10, 2006, with one critic noting that "Ford's curiously breathy and intimate singing creates an immediate connection with the listener...[and]...all the music has a kitchen-porch feel punctuated by the meditative plunk of the mandolin and banjo".

 The Tanyas gained US exposure when the Showtime series The L Word selected one of their songs, "In Spite of All the Damage", for inclusion on its soundtrack.
 A live version of "In My Time of Dying" was also included in the third episode of the third season, in which Ford was featured as a nun and played the song in the opening sequence.
 The track "The Littlest Birds" was played during the first season of the Showtime series Weeds and was included on the soundtrack.
 The band's music has also featured in the CTV series The Eleventh Hour and in the film Because of Winn-Dixie.
 Their cover of Townes Van Zandt's "Waiting Around to Die" was also used in "Bit by a Dead Bee", an episode of AMC's Breaking Bad.
 Their rendition of "What Are They Doing in Heaven?" was played on the episode "Searchers" of the AMC series Hell on Wheels.

 After the release of the first two Be Good Tanyas albums, Klein collaborated with Alison Russell under the band name Po' Girl.
 The Be Good Tanyas took a break from touring and recording in 2008.